pranav-deo/Machine_learning-CS-419/Assignment1/README.md

 ### Pruning:
-We have done the pruning using one-fold cross validation The best height is selected on the basis of validation accuracy.
+We have done the pruning using one-fold cross validation.
+The best height is selected on the basis of validation accuracy.